Great Grandpa

 Great Grandpa is an American indie rock group from Seattle, Washington.
+They have released three albums on independent record labels.

 History

 Great Grandpa formed in Seattle in 2014, releasing their first EP Can Opener the following year on Broken World Media.
 The band released their first full-length album, Plastic Cough, on Double Double Whammy in 2017.

 Great Grandpa released their second full-length album Four of Arrows on October 25, 2019.
 Stereogum premiered Four of Arrows single 'Mono No Aware' in August 2019, and also named the record as "album of the week" on the week of its release.

 In January 2025, Great Grandpa announced a third full-length album Patience, Moonbeam, to be released on Run for Cover Records on March 28, along with a short run of shows on the East Coast, and two California dates.

 Musical style

 According to Timothy Monger of AllMusic, Great Grandpa "merge fuzzy grunge pop with intricate, sometimes ambitious arrangements and strong melodic sensibility."